 Where the design community meets.

-Dublin, Ireland UI at Visible.vc Joined almost 7 years ago
+Dublin, Ireland UI at Visible.vc Joined over 7 years ago

 Not quite the same but you might find this useful nonetheless: http://nicelydone.club/